Keenan McCardell: National Football League

-Washington Redskins
+Washington Redskins (first stint)

-McCardell was selected in the 12th round of the 1991 NFL Draft by the Washington Redskins, but he never took the field in a Redskins' uniform.
+McCardell was selected in the 12th round of the 1991 NFL draft by the Washington Redskins, but he never took the field in a Redskins' uniform.
 He, however, got a Super Bowl ring with the Redskins while being on injured reserve.
 He was cut after the 1991 season.

 Cleveland Browns

 McCardell signed with the Cleveland Browns in 1992.
 He saw his first regular season action, but only recorded one reception for eight yards.
-His 1993 season wasn't much better in terms of catches, but he did score his first professional touchdown.
-He would record three more before the 1993 season was over.
+Most of the season was spent on injured reserve due to a knee injury.

+He was released by the Browns early in the 1993 regular season to make room for fullback Kevin Mack.
+The Chicago Bears added him to their practice squad in November, though Cleveland brought him back a month later.
+In Week 16 against the New England Patriots, he scored his first professional touchdowns.
+He added two more the following week against the Los Angeles Rams.
 His production steadily increased during his time in Cleveland.
+He had ten receptions for 182 yards in the 1994 season.
 Although he only started five games in 1995, he racked up 56 catches, 709 yards, and four touchdowns.
 Following the season, he became a free agent.
 He finished his career with the Browns with 80 receptions for 1,133 yards and eight touchdowns.